 Remember that sound when you were a kid and attached a playing card to the spokes of your bicycle wheel?
 If you hear that kind of fast thwapping sound from your furnace, something might be stuck on one of the blower wheel blades or one the housing around the wheel.
 While your air conditioning (or heat) may be working just fine, this stuck object is causing resistance and it will cause excessive wear on the motor.
-Get it cleaned up by a furnace technician.
+Get it cleaned up by an HVAC technician.

 A squealing noise from the blower motor could be caused by a belt wearing out.
-That’s normally not an expensive repair and best taken care of before the belt stretches further or breaks.
+That’s normally not an expensive air conditioning repair and best taken care of before the belt stretches further or breaks.

 Grinding Or Metal Groaning Sound

 A bearing problem in the blower motor will make a dull repetitive groan.
 Some blower motors have ports for adding lubricant, but some are sealed.
 Adding lubricant will often eliminate the groaning sound, but you have to use the correct oil, not WD-40.
 An HVAC company doing an annual maintenance inspection on your air conditioning or heating unit would like do this kind of lubrication.